 You can also gain access to Yoast SEO premium from that website, which offers more advanced features like keyword optimization for five keywords on a page, previewing what your page will look like on Twitter and Facebook, and internal link suggestions for sending users to other locations on your website.
 Keep in mind that that’s a small portion of the premium features provided.

 The premium plugin sells for $89 per site, making it a desirable deal for anyone.
 However, those on a budget still receive the free plugin, which beats out most other SEO WordPress plugins by a long shot.

-The SEO Framework plugin does the trick for those who want a fast, lightweight SEO plugin for WordPress without any ads our upsells.
-It strips some of the bells and whistles you probably don’t need and focuses on helping out those who are more concerned about keeping site speeds high while also spending less time with confusing SEO articles.
-It’s often considered as the greatest alternative to Yoast or All in One SEO, and that has much to do with the visual nature of the SEO ratings–along with more flexible options for targeting keywords (like with slightly off words or synonyms).
+The SEO Framework plugin does the trick for those who want a fast, lightweight SEO plugin for WordPress without any ads or upsells.
+It strips some of the bells and whistles you probably don’t need and focuses on helping those who are more concerned about keeping site speeds high while also spending less time with confusing SEO articles.
+It’s often considered the greatest alternative to Yoast.
+That has much to do with the visual nature of the SEO ratings and more flexible options for targeting keywords (like with slightly off words or synonyms).

 The post SEO settings are controlled with a few tabs, one of which uses a colored scale to show exactly how close you are to making your post search engine-ready.
 With the scale, you can instantly tell where you need to put in some work for your SEO, unlike some of the more cluttered versions of Yoast.

 As you may have already assumed, the interface is perfect for beginners.
 The API is also open for advanced users to get their hands dirty.
 The plugin began as a project within the WPMUDEV community, but it was eventually released to the masses for free.
 The SEO Framework plugin is all-inclusive, and it offers more advanced functionality with the help of extensions.